-Charlie is the course instructor for BIOL1001 and the BIOL1001 online course.
+Charlie is the course instructor for BIOL1001, BIOL1001 online and BIOL 1009.

 Education & Background

-- Postdoc appointment, Harvard University Current Harvard University Herbaria
+- Postdoctoral appointment, Harvard University Herbaria

-- Research fellow, Harvard University 2013-2015 Center for the Environment
+- Postdoctoral fellowship, Harvard University Center for the Environment

 - B.S. in Ecology, Evolution and Behavior, University of Minnesota, Twin Cities

 My research is generally concerned with understanding how changing environments shape plant diversity on both evolutionary and ecological time scales.
 Currently, I am focused on using historical specimen data to study how historic climate change (over the past century) has impacted plant phenology and diversity across North America.